(first pilot-in-command to arrive at Galesburg Municipal Airport for the 2023 Fly-In who remained for the duration)

 Presented to a Stearman documented to be of significant importance in the Stearman Aircraft Company’s history, or one that has been restored to replicate or preserve the historic accuracy of a civilian or military Stearman

-What Stearman burned the most fuel during the 2021 National Stearman Fly-In during a specified time period (Monday, Sept.
-6, through 4 p.m. on Saturday, Sept.
-11).
-Presented by Ric and Lisa Woldow in memory of Don Grundstrom.
+What Stearman burned the most fuel during the 2023 National Stearman Fly-In.
+Presented by Lisa Woldow in memory of Don Grundstrom.